 There are two types of 'morning after pill' available.
 One contains a medicine called levonorgestrel which is a female progestogen hormone.
 The other contains a medicine called ulipristal acetate which works on female hormone receptors within your body.
 They are both thought to work mainly by delaying or stopping your ovaries from releasing an egg.

 Although EHC is effective, it is not as reliable as regular planned contraception.
 Therefore, it should only be used in an emergency.
 The levonorgestrel pill is available free on prescription as brands called Levonelle® 1500, Isteranda®, and Upostelle®.
 It can also be purchased from a pharmacy, without a prescription, as a brand called Levonelle® One Step.
 It is effective for up to 72 hours (three days) after unprotected sex.
 The ulipristal acetate pill is effective for up to 120 hours (five days) after having unprotected sex.
 Ulipristal acetate is available free on prescription through a doctor or family planning clinic as a brand called ellaOne®.

 A non-hormonal method of emergency contraception is also available.
-A coil (intrauterine contraceptive device, or IUCD) can be inserted by a doctor or nurse up to five days after unprotected sex.
+An intrauterine contraceptive device (IUCD) can be inserted by a doctor or nurse up to five days after unprotected sex.
 This method of emergency contraception is more effective than hormonal tablets.
 Your doctor can give you more information about this.